Recognition of same-sex unions in Namibia: Chairperson of the Immigration Selection Board v Frank and Another

-Digashu v GRN and Seiler-Lilles v GRN
+Digashu and Seiler-Lilles cases

 Proceedings and ruling

 In December 2017, Johann Potgieter and his South African husband Matsobane Daniel Digashu filed a lawsuit in the High Court, Digashu v Government of the Republic of Namibia, to have their marriage recognised in Namibia.
 The couple had married in South Africa in 2015, but Digashu was not recognised as Potgieter's spouse by the Namibian Government, causing several legal and bureaucratic problems as he could not receive permanent residency or citizenship, as is granted to married opposite-sex partners.
 In January 2018, officials granted the couple's application to allow Digashu and their son to enter Namibia, as the High Court continued to review their case.
 Another case, Seiler-Lilles v Government of the Republic of Namibia, was filed in 2018 by Anette Seiler-Liles and her German wife Anita Seiler-Lilles, together since 1988.
 The couple argued that their 2017 German marriage should be recognized in Namibia.

 In June 2019, Judge President Petrus Damaseb directed that a full bench of three judges should be designated to hear all pending cases.
 In September 2019, the couples agreed to consolidate their lawsuits.
 Judges Hannelie Prinsloo, Orben Sibeya and Esi Schimming-Chase heard oral arguments in the combined court case on 20 May 2021.
 The couples asked the court to recognise their marriages performed outside of Namibia.
 Senior counsel Raymond Heathcote, representing the plaintiffs, argued that the case would not legalise same-sex marriage in Namibia but sought to recognise marriages performed elsewhere.
 He argued that the Constitution gives men and women the right to marry without limitation due to their social status, and that discrimination based on sexual orientation is discrimination on the basis of sex and social status, two grounds on which the Constitution forbids all discrimination.
 A judgment was issued on 20 January 2022.
 The judges agreed in principle with the plaintiffs, but ruled that they were bound by the 2001 case of Chairperson of the Immigration Selection Board v Frank and Another and as a result could not rule in favour of same-sex marriage.
 The judges encouraged the couples to appeal to the Supreme Court to have its previous ruling overturned.
 Judge Prinsloo said, "Only the Supreme Court can correct itself", adding that "it [is] high time the constitution reflect[s] social reality".
 The couples said they were "disappointed" with the decision but would consider an appeal to the Supreme Court.
 Lawyer Carli Schlickerling, representing the plaintiffs, said, "The court said to us this morning, 'look, we want to help you, we believe that you should be succeeding on the constitutional issues'.
 It seems that the court is setting out to the Supreme Court why we should succeed on appeal."